alonextou/zodiacs/README.md

-This is temporarily hosted at: http://zodiacs.jwen.us/
+Simple MVC demonstration.

+*Installation:
-Important: If you are connecting to your own database, you will need to visit domain.com/install.php first.
+If you are connecting to your own database, you will need to visit domain.com/install.php first.

-I kept telling myself I would not use formal MVC for this project, so it would remain very simple and easy to understand.
-The more I kept going though, the more convoluted the code got, and so I did this entire rewrite.
-This code is drastically different from the last app.
-I will be loading this with comments to make it very simple to follow.

 My biggest intention with this app is to present a friendly introduction to MVC architecture, because I think it helps to have some of basic building block knowledge before jumping into a framework.
 Although,